hivereactor/javascript-utils/README.md

 ## @hivereactor/utils

-A bunch of utility functions for any JavaScript project.
+Utility functions for your JavaScript project.

 ### Installation